canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_release_a_new_version_of_ua.md

-# Ubuntu Pro Client Releases
+# Ubuntu Pro Client releases

 ## Background

 The release process for ubuntu-advantage-tools has three overarching steps/goals.

 1. Release to our team infrastructure.
-This includes Github and the `ua-client` PPAs.
+This includes GitHub and the `ua-client` PPAs.
-2. Release to the latest ubuntu devel release.
+2. Release to the latest Ubuntu devel release.
-3. Release to the supported ubuntu past releases via [SRU](https://wiki.ubuntu.com/StableReleaseUpdates) using the [ubuntu-advantage-tools specific SRU process](https://wiki.ubuntu.com/UbuntuAdvantageToolsUpdates).
+3. Release to the supported Ubuntu past releases via [SRU](https://wiki.ubuntu.com/StableReleaseUpdates) using the [ubuntu-advantage-tools specific SRU process](https://wiki.ubuntu.com/UbuntuAdvantageToolsUpdates).

 Generally speaking, these steps happen in order, but there is some overlap.
 Also we may backtrack if issues are found part way through the process.

-An average release should take somewhere between 10 and 14 calendar days if things go smoothly, starting at the decision to release and ending at the new version being available in all supported ubuntu releases.
+An average release should take somewhere between 10 and 14 calendar days if things go smoothly, starting at the decision to release and ending at the new version being available in all supported Ubuntu releases.
 Note that it is not 2 weeks of full time work.
 Most of the time is spent waiting for review or sitting in proposed.

 > **Warning:** If the release contains any change listed in the [Early Review Sign-Off list](../references/early_review_signoff.md), make sure it was properly reviewed *before* starting the release process.
 Ideally they would be reviewed even before implementation, but if some feature is in the list and didn't get a proper review, now is the time to do so.

 ## Prerequisites